In this problem set, you will practice using the pipe

 Make a scatterplot of winning percentage against relative payrolls.
 Comment on the relationship.
 Your scatterplot should be identical to one you made in Problem Set 2.

-Using the summarize()
+Using the reframe()

 function, compute the average